- Thomas Fuller was an enslaved African math genius

 - He became known as the ''Virginia Calculator'' because of his special gift

-- Thomas Fuller was born in Africa between present-day Liberia and the Kingdom of Dahomey
+- Fuller was born in Africa between present-day Liberia and the Kingdom of Dahomey

-Despite not being able to read or write, the Virginia Calculator was specially gifted with the ability to give accurate and speedy calculation and for many years, impressed the colonizers.
+Despite not being able to read or write, the Virginia Calculator was gifted with the ability to give accurate and speedy calculations, and for many years, impressed the colonizers.

 Fuller’s unique ability enabled him to solve complex math problems in his head.